Active ownership: engagement and proxy voting

 Within the wider Group Active Ownership Framework, the integration of sustainability aspects is also governed by the Group voting principles.
 The Group voting principles set out our position on fair treatment of shareholders’ rights, anti-takeover mechanisms, sustainability in the composition of the board (in terms of diversity, independence, ethnicity, nationality etc.), transparency and quality of financial disclosure, as well as the inclusion of ESG variables in remuneration policies for managers.
 With specific regard to climate change mitigation, we exercise voting rights to advocating for, and engaging on, corporate and industry action, as well as public policies, to set the decarbonization targets and implement the related plans in line with science and under consideration of associated social impacts.
 Further, as a responsible investor, the Group has adopted voting principles to respond to potential market-wide and systemic risks supporting long-term sustainable recovery of the investee companies.
 We are in favour of supporting proposals at shareholders’ meetings we participate in aimed at disseminating best practices on governance, business ethics, social cohesion and environmental protection.

-In 2019, the Group participated in 1,414 Shareholders’ Meetings and voted on 18,472 resolutions, 13% against, confirming our commitment to support sustainability best practices.
+In 2020, the Group participated in 1,487 Shareholders’ Meetings (of which 1,052 related to direct investments of the Group Insurance Companies) and voted on 19,731 resolutions, 12% against, confirming our commitment to support sustainability best practices.